ammarhakim/gkeyll1/docs/manual/hyperequation.rst

 --------

-To create an Perfectly Hyperbolic Maxwell equation object with speed of light taken from Lucee defined values
+To create an Perfectly Hyperbolic Maxwell equation object with speed of light taken from Lucee defined values.
+The errors in electric field and magnetic field divergence are propagated with the speed of light.

 .. code-block:: lua